blue-devil/xchg_rax_rax-solutions/0x09/README.md

 ## Final Thoughts

-Those number's 3rd bit is set: `12,13,14,15` and if yoiu divide them with 8 th floating point end result is higher then 1,5!
-So in this case if you need a interger you round them upward!
-And this is what this snplet does ;)
+Those number's 3rd bit is set: `12,13,14,15` and if you divide them with 8 the floating point end result is higher then 1,5!
+So in this case if you need a integer you round them upward!
+And this is what this sniplet does ;)

 ## Resources